 King's Chapel

-They also offer outstanding short (about 35 minutes long) concerts every Tuesday at 12:15pm throughout the year.
-See the schedule: http://www.kings-chapel.org/tuesday-recitals.html
+King's Chapel also offers outstanding short (about 35 minutes long) concerts every Tuesday at 12:15pm throughout the year (but not on July 4).

 Essentials: Boston Harborfest